gavinkflam/tabula-api/doc/api/extract.md

 The parameters and documentations are derived from `tabula-java` 1.0.2.

-You should consult the [document](tabula-java-doc) for more details and quirks.
+You should consult the [document][tabula-java-doc] for more details and quirks.

 ## Content types